quilin/ru.vee-validate-docs/src/templates/markdown/home/errors.md

+> The field must always have either a `name` or a `data-vv-name` attribute, which both acts as the identifier for that input.
+The `name` attribute takes precedent.
+However the name that appears in the error messages can be customized using `data-vv-as` attribute or it can use the [dictionary object](localization.html#dictionary)

 ## [Rendering Errors](#render-errors)

 Naturally, you would want to display the errors to your users.
 The plugin augments your Vue instance with a private validator object and a public errors data object.
 You are responsible for how the errors should be rendered.